On the Ramanujan conjecture for automorphic forms over function fields I. Geometry: Compactly induced representations

 We shall show that (C) implies that $\langle \mu, \alpha \rangle < m$ for any simple root $\alpha$.
 This defines a finite subset of the cocharacter lattice.

-Suppose for contradiction that $\langle \mu, \alpha \rangle < m$ for some simple root $\alpha$.
+Suppose for contradiction that $\langle \mu, \alpha \rangle > m$ for some simple root $\alpha$.
 Let $N$ be the maximal unipotent of the maximal parabolic associated to $\alpha$.

 Then $\mu^{-1}(t) U_m \mu(t) $ contains $N \cap G (\kappa\bseries{t})$.
-To check this, it is sufficient to check that for any element $u \in N \cap G(\kappa\bseries{t} ) $, the matrix coefficients of $\mu(t) u \mu(t)^{-1}$ in any representation are congruent to the identity matrix mod $t^m$.
-Expressed in a basis of eigenvectors for the maximal torus $T$, the matrix coefficients of $u$ that do not match the matrix coefficients of the identity have $T$-eigenvalue a nonempty product of roots of $N$, hence $\mu$-eigenvalue a nonempty sum of pairings of roots of $N$ with the cocharacter $t$.
-This exponent is at least the pairing $\langle \alpha, t \rangle$ of the simple root $\alpha$ of $P$ with $t$.
-Hence the $\mu(t)$-eigenvalues of these matrix coefficients are divisible by $t^m$.
+To check this, it is sufficient to check that for any element $u \in N \cap G(\kappa\bseries{t} ) $, the matrix coefficients of $\mu(t) u \mu(t)^{-1}$ in any representation are congruent to the matrix coefficients of the identity matrix mod $t^m$.
+We fix a representation, and choose a basis for that representation consisting of eigenvectors for the maximal torus $T$.
+For any $i,j$ in the index set of this basis, the function $u \mapsto u_{ij}$ that sends an element of $N$ to its $ij$ matrix coefficient is a polynomial function on $N$ which is equivariant according to some character $\chi_{ij}$ of $T$.